 The Meander Taipei Hostel is arguably the best hostel in the city!
 Great interior design gives the inside of the hostel a very modern feel.
 Large, open communal areas encourage visitors to bond and make friends.
 This makes it a great place to stay, especially for solo-travelers!

-Their rooftop terrace is a great place for socials and mingling if you decide to spend the night in!
-Sleeping areas are very private for a hostel setting and give you the ability to spend a moment by yourself.
+Their rooftop terrace is a great place for socials and mingling if you decide to spend the night staying in!
+Sleeping areas are very private for a hostel setting and give you the ability to spend some time by yourself.